okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 ## About SAML assertion inline hook implementation

-You can use the SAML assertion inline hook to customize the authentication workflow that occurs between an application and the Okta org, which functions as the Identity Provider (IdP).
+Use the SAML assertion inline hook to customize the authentication workflow that occurs between an application and the Okta org.
+The Okta org functions as the Identity Provider (IdP).

 This guide provides an end-to-end scenario that uses a SAML-authenticated application and an Okta org.
 It includes example code for an external service to respond to calls from a SAML assertion inline hook that's triggered during the authentication workflow.

 ### The scenario

 Consider a scenario where the external service code parses a request from Okta and evaluates the user name against a simple patient data store.
 If the user is part of the patient store, the external service responds to Okta with a command to add a patient ID claim to the SAML assertion.
-Otherwise, if the user name isn't part of the data store, no action is taken.
+Otherwise, if the username isn't part of the data store, no action is taken.

 At a high-level, the following workflow occurs: